tanweijie123/tp/docs/UserGuide.md

 # 4 FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another Computer?
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FitEgo home folder.
+**A**: Install the app in the other computer and overwrite the empty `data` folder it creates with your previous FitEgo `data` folder.

-**Q**: I would like to contribute to this project.
-May I know who do I reach out to?
+**Q**: I have encountered difficulties with FitEgo.
+May I know who do I reach out to for assistance?
 **A**: To get in touch with us, you may post an issue [here](https://github.com/AY2021S1-CS2103T-T13-3/tp/issues/new), and we will get back to you as soon as possible.

 **Q**: Am I able to mark multiple schedules as paid or unpaid with one command?
 **A**: Currently, you are only able to mark only one schedule as paid or unpaid per command.
 This is a feature we are aiming to implement in the future.

 **Q**: Is my data backed up to the internet?
 **A**: No, your data in FitEgo are saved in the hard disk.
-You will have to transfer the file, which contains your data, to whichever device you wish to continue using FitEgo on.
+You will have to transfer the `data` folder, to whichever device you wish to continue using FitEgo on.

 --------------------------------------------------------------------------------------------------------------------